-Our internal assessments during 2022-23 showed that a proportion of our disadvantaged pupils made less progress than their non-disadvantaged peers.
+Our internal assessments during 2023-24 showed that a proportion of our disadvantaged pupils made less progress than their non-disadvantaged peers.
 This was evident in all key stages.
-Our assessments have also shown that a proportion of our key stage one pupils did not make as much progress as would normally be expected.
-We believe this was partially down to the impact of school closures during the pandemic meaning that some of our pupils were not able to access all of the targeted interventions that were intended during the year nor did some of our younger children access some of the early learning experiences during periods of lockdown.
-Children during this time were not able to socialise with other children which has had an impact upon their social, emotional wellbeing.
-The covid catch premium has provided the opportunity to close gaps in learning, however the progress has not been as rapid as we expected.
+Our assessments have also shown that a proportion of our key stage two pupils did not make as much progress as would normally be expected.
+We believe this was partially down to the impact of school closures during the pandemic meaning that some of our pupils were not able to access all of the targeted interventions that were intended during that year.
+Some of our keystage two children did not access some of the early learning experiences during periods of lockdown.
+A lack of socialisation with other children at this time had an impact upon their emotional and social wellbeing.
+The catch up premium has provided the opportunity to close gaps in learning, however the progress was not been as rapid as we expected.